 From the influencer’s point of view, they’re able to provide honest feedback and helpful tips to their followers, making this a win-win campaign idea.

 Encourage influencers to consider video content when it comes to a review since 72% of consumers prefer learning about a product or service in this format.
-This means that your campaign strategy should also be informed by the type of content influencers produce and the platforms they use.
+This means that your campaign strategy should also be informed by the type of content influencers produce and the social media platforms they use.

 YouTube influencers are ideal for these types of campaigns, for instance, while Instagram may work better for giveaways and special offers.